 Often, in cases that fail simple treatments, we try injections.

 Traditionally, we used to use cortisone injections to settle Osgood-Schlatter in adults.
-However, we now know that cortisone injection for patellar tendonitis is ineffective.
-Also, cortisone injections near the skin and soft tissue of the shin can cause other problems such as skin depigmentation and fat atrophy.
+However, we now know that cortisone injections for patellar tendonitis are ineffective.
+Also, cortisone injections near the skin and soft tissue of the shin can cause other problems, such as skin depigmentation and fat atrophy.
 So, overall, we don’t think cortisone injections are suitable for Osgood-Schlatter in adults.

 Surgery for Osgood-Schlatter in adults

 Generally, we reserve surgery for cases that fail simple treatments and one or two injections.
-Usually, the surgeon removes the bony ossicles using a small cut in the skin.
+The surgeon usually removes the bony ossicles using a small cut in the skin.
 Evidence suggests that ossicle removal improves pain in over 90% of cases.

 Final word from Sportdoctorlondon for Osgood-Schlatter in adults